Mange/hehu_tripflare/README.md

 * What happens when joining in progress (JIP)?
 Is the "init" script run for that player?
 * Is it really necessary for each player to have their own handler/spawned functions?
 Can't the server keep track of the mines and spawn flares?
 I think this is all client-side.
 * When triggering a mine within 2 meters from a disabled mine, it does not fire a flare.
-* Every flare color except for the white is made by "Unknown community author".

 ## Building